saona-raimundo/Future-of-sports-at-IST-Austria/docs/current_state.md

 title: Current state
 description: How are sports today at IST?
 permalink: /current_state/
+date: 2011-11-25
 ---

 ## Current state

 To this date, IST owns the following sport facilities: a indoor gym, two tennis courts, a football field, an outdoor gym and a beach volleyball court.
+There are some social facilities as well (table tennis, table soccer, among others).

 The two newest buildings (including sunstone) has no sport or cultural facilities.